 The athletics program for the James River Home School Foundation (JRHSF) features Interscholastic Sports, Recreational Sports and Developmental Sports; ensuring that children of all skill levels will have an opportunity to develop athletically while being homeschooled.
 The James River Eagles are charter members of the Capital City Athletic Conference (CCAC) and play private and Christian schools, as well as other home school teams, in the Richmond area and throughout central Virginia.
 They currently offer interscholastic basketball, volleyball, soccer and cross-country teams for boys and girls; co-ed recreational volleyball; and developmental teams for 5th and 6th grade basketball players.
 Practices are held in the Chesterfield, Midlothian, Powhatan, and Richmond areas.

-Richmond Spirit Athletics is a non-profit Christian organization dedicated to providing homeschooled students an opportunity to participate in organized interscholastic sports.
-Their athletic programs advance athletes through caring instruction, fair competition and healthy interaction.
-Richmond Spirit athletes compete in basketball, soccer at volleyball at Varsity, Junior Varsity and Middle School levels within the Virginia Commonwealth Athletic Association (VCAA), The VA Homeschool Athletic Assoc.
+Richmond Spirit Warhawks Soccer is a non-profit Christian organization which provides home-educated students with the opportunity to participate in organized interscholastic soccer with other schools in the Richmond, Virginia area.
+They support advancement of youth through fair competition and interaction with Varsity, Junior Varsity and Middle School sports activities.
+Players compete in the Virginia Commonwealth Athletic Association (VCAA), The VA Homeschool Athletic Assoc.
 (VHSAA) and the Capital City Athletic Conference (CCAC).
-Click here for a list of locations.

 The mission of U-Turn Sports is use sports to train youth for lives of Christian love, purpose and service.
 Their vision is three-fold: to develop youth to be highly skilled athletes while offering Christian mentoring to them; to reach out and minister to at-risk youth; and to model servant leadership while offering resources to the Richmond community.
 While U-Turn is committed to the fundamentals of historical Christianity, they welcome kids from any background.